Bill Lucas explores the phrase ‘accelerated learning,’ and its associated curious, if well-meaning, misconceptions

 - Guy Claxton, Building Learning Power, TLO, 2002.
 National Primary Trust, Issue No 11, 2004.
 Teaching Children to Learn.

-Bill Lucas is a best-selling author and motivational speaker who works with organisations in all sectors.
+Bill Lucas is a best-selling author and motivational speaker who works with organizations in all sectors.
 He is also Chairman of the Talent Foundation.

 First published in Teaching Expertise magazine, Issue 9 Autumn 2005